pyqxd/SEM-1-Notes/Introduction to Multimedia.md

 ##### The core components of multimedia are:

 - **Text:** The foundation for information.

 - **Graphics:** 2D/3D images, illustrations, and logos.
+     - **Raster (or Bitmap) Graphics:** Made of individual **pixels** (the smallest unit of a digital image).
+Best for complex images like **photographs**.
+They lose quality when scaled up.
+Examples: JPEG, PNG, GIF.

+    - **Vector Graphics:** Made of mathematical paths and equations.
+Best for simple illustrations, **logos, and icons** that need sharp lines.
+Can be scaled to any size with zero quality loss.
+Example: SVG.

 - **Audio:** Music, voice-overs, and sound effects.

 - **Video:** Moving pictures, typically with sound.

 - **Animation:** The illusion of motion created from a sequence of images.
+     - Mention that **GIFs (Graphics Interchange Format)** are a common raster format for simple web animations.
+Mention that modern animations often use technologies like CSS or JavaScript.

 ##### The importance of using multimedia is significant: